Ricardosgeral/relier/README.md

 the most likely is that they are not null.

 If you push the *Zero* button at this stage (*i.e.*, no external pressure applied), you will get a *wait a few seconds* progress bar.
-After a few seconds, the acquisition system will restart showing the readings.
+After a few seconds, the acquisition system will restart and show the readings.
 Now the piezometric pressures should be nearly null.
 The next figure exemplifies the 'zeroing' procedure, which is done individually for the three pressure sensors.

 ![zeroing](Nextion/GUI/Zeroing_explain.png)

-Please note that, for the future tests, it will be necessary to set again the pressures to zero (if desired).
+Please note that, for the future tests, it will be necessary to do 'zeroing' process again (if desired).
-That is, the zero shift (*z*) is not remembered by the acquisition system.
+That is, the zero shift (*z*) history is not remembered by the acquisition system.

 When you consider that the analog sensors are conveniently calibrated, you can press the *back blue button* (top-right), which will send you to the **Main menu** page.